 Ask your employer to investigate ergonomic office chairs.
 When used properly, these can help maximise back support and maintain good posture while you’re sitting at your desk for long periods of time.
 Ergonomic chairs need to be set up for your individual physical dimensions to ensure that you are optimally supported.
 It is the interplay between desk height, chair height and support for your individual physique that will determine its usefulness.

-Oftentimes, back pain isn’t just due to bad posture.
+Oftentimes, back pain problems aren’t just due to bad posture.
 Many people experience back pain as a result of incorrect exercise or physical injury or serious medical conditions.
 Back pain can also be caused and certainly exacerbated by excess body weight.
 If you are not sure why you are having problems with your back, your first port of call should be a medical practitioner.

 For chronic back pain, you may benefit from a consultation with a spinal health therapist, such as an osteopath, physiotherapist or chiropractor.
 He may be able to help with a treatment and/or specific exercises that are designed to get you started back on the road to recovery.